 Sonoma Water provides surface water through the aqueduct.
-Sonoma Water is under contract to the District to provide up to 3,200-acre feet per year or 6.3 mgd during a single month.
+Sonoma Water is under contract to provide up to 3,200-acre feet per year or 6.3 mgd during a single month.
 Table 5-1 shows that Sonoma Water supply is available in normal years and drought conditions through 2045.
-In a single dry year Sonoma Water supplies may be supplemented with ground water from the District's wells, which have capacity to provide from 500 to 600 acre feet per year.
+In a single dry year Sonoma Water supplies may be supplemented with ground water from the District's wells from 500 to 600 AF.